 Students must earn a grade of C or higher in each course to fulfill degree requirements.
+Some departments may require a higher grade.

 Language Proficiences

 Each grammar, diction, or reading course must have a grade of C or higher to fulfill degree requirements.